mozilla-conduit/suite/README.md

 Note you normally must have `-f docker-compose.yml` included as the first and `-f docker-compose.override.yml` as the last one.

+To work on a local version of the modified Arcanist please load the `docker-compose.cinnabarc.yml` configuration.
+This will modify the `arc` command in the `local-dev` service.

+If you don't want to spin up all configured containers please specify the ones you'd like to work on.
+The command below runs `phabricator.test`, `phabricator`, `phabdb`, `lando-api.test`, `lando-api` and `lando-api.db` and allows to check the integration between the Phabricator and the Lando API.

+`docker-compose up phabricator.test lando-api.test`

 ## Preconfigured users:

 For performing administration tasks in Phabricator, first log out of